 Rhinoplasty procedures are like the nose itself – each one is unique.
 This is especially true with ethnic rhinoplasties.
 What works for one ethnicity (say, Koreans) won’t work on another ethnicity (Persians, for example).

-At Gotham Plastic Surgery of New York, facial plastic surgeon Dr. Philip Miller is renowned for his more than two decades of experience in performing rhinoplasties on countless patients of varying ethnicities.
+At Gotham Plastic Surgery in New York City, facial plastic surgeon Dr. Philip Miller is renowned for his more than two decades of experience in performing rhinoplasties on countless patients of varying ethnicities.
 Because he understands how patients feel about their nasal profile, he has developed unique techniques specific to each ethnicity, which he then expertly applies to achieve the aesthetic or functional goals that patients like you may have.

 What Is an Ethnic Rhinoplasty?